HouFaiMan/di-workshop-09-files/README.md

 Before you run the code, read it carefully. **What do you think it’ll do?**

+It will return a buffer of binary data because we have not specified the encoding type.

 Run the code in your terminal with `node part-1.js`. **What happened?
 Was it what you expected?**

+It returned the word "Buffer" along with a series of bytes from the file.

 You’ll probably find that you get something with the word ‘`Buffer`’ and a bunch of weird letters and numbers.
 These are the bytes from our file, the raw data